Spotted Salamander

 Spotted salamanders communicate by smell, sight and touch.
 They rarely vocalize unless under attack.

-- Spotted salamanders return to the same breeding pool year after year.
+- Spotted salamanders return to the same breeding pool every year.

 - Their bright spots act as a warning sign to predators that the spotted salamander produces toxic secretions behind its head and tail.